AngryBenko/DungeonCrawlerJava/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

-## TODO Work on combat system

 ## Version 1.5.0
   Date May 23, 2018
-- Added multiple character classes
+- Added player class Barb.java
-- Updated code in Party.java to make access of character classes functional.
+- Updated code in Party.java to make it functional.
-- Updated code in Dungeon.java to access new character classes

 ## Version 1.4.0
   Date May 20, 2018